 Using Google Tasks and Google Calendar in this way keeps the most important tasks in front of you every day.
 If you aren’t satisfied with this combination, no problem.
-You have many other cross-platform to-do list apps to choose from!
+You have many other cross-platform to-do list apps and unique productivity apps to choose from!

-If you’re looking for more ideas to stay productive, check out productivity life hacks from Reddit that really work or dig even deeper with more ways to follow through on your time management goals.
+If you’re looking for more ideas to stay productive, check out productivity life hacks from Reddit that really work.
 Having a great to-do scheduling strategy is only the first step.
-There’s much more that goes into making sure you’re focusing on the most important things at the right time.
+There’s much more that goes into making sure you’re focusing on the most important things at the right time!